BMscis/reach-tutorial/Documentation/Tutorial/Chapters/backend.md

     ```
     > `SeeOutcome` sends the winner `Address` and the bid `UInt` to the frontend.

-Let's add these function into the `index.rsh` file.
+Let's add this function into the `index.rsh` file.

 [`index.rsh`](https://raw.githubusercontent.com/BMscis/reach-tutorial/Documentation/Tutorial/Chapters/backend/AddingAParticipantInterface/index.rsh)